 Multi-State Collaborative on Military Credit

 In October 2014, Lumina Foundation awarded a $900,000 grant to MHEC to assist an interstate partnership of 13 states (Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin) to advance best practices designed to ease the transition of veterans and their families from military life to college campuses, with special reference to translating competencies acquired through military training and experiences into milestones toward completing a college degree or earning a certificate or license.
-The three-year project will build on the efforts of individuals, who have collaborated virtually and in person over the past 2.5 years to exchange information and share best practices in four areas: articulation of credit, licensure and certification, communications, and technology.
-These MCMC workgroups started to meet in February 2015 and are scheduled to meet monthly to develop strategies specific to their areas of work.
-The grant-funded initiative began November 1, 2014.
-MHEC functions as the fiscal agent and coordinating entity on behalf of the states in the collaborative.
-The initiative is being led by the MCMC Steering Committee.
+The three-year project was built on the efforts of individuals who had collaborated virtually and in person for 2.5 years prior to grant funding which began on November 1, 2014.
+Work groups were established to exchange information and share best practices in four areas: articulation of academic credit, licensure and certification, communications and outreach, and data, systems and technology.

 As part of the Lumina Foundation's grant, one of the process metrics of the Multi-State Collaborative on Military Credit, was for all states to articulate and implement a plan for engaging key stakeholders within their state to better address the needs of servicemembers and veterans in advancing their educational/career goals.